Countdown to PlutoHacks

 To be informed on all things PlutoHacks, please join our Discord server to get the latest updates on what is happening throughout the hackathon.
 This is also a great way to be introduced to other hackers and others in your community!

 You are not required to do anything else to prepare, but we recommend taking a look at the resources we have to offer.
-Our pre-hackathon workshops have already passed, but you can find all of the recordings + resources for every workshop in the resources or in the 2022 highlights page.
+Check out InTech’s meeting schedule for our pre-hackathon workshops.
+Additionally, you can find all of the recordings + resources for previous workshop in the resources or in the 2023 highlights page.

 To save time during the hackathon, we also recommend creating a Github account and a Devpost account.